jasonmacduffie/isles-of-maga/README.md

 **Description:** The Felidines are humanoids descended from large cats.
 They have a reputation for being stealthy and curious, but also aloof and cowardly.
 They are especially nimble and cunning, and make excellent thieves or scouts.
 Like the other beast races, they hold a lesser position in Maga society.

-**Restrictions:** Felidines may become Fighters, Magic-Users or Thieves.
-They are required to have a minimum Dexterity of 9, and a maximum Wisdom of 17 due to their natural impulsiveness.
+**Restrictions:** Felidines are required to have a minimum Dexterity of 9, and a maximum Wisdom of 17 due to their natural impulsiveness.

 **Special Abilities:** Felidines have Darkvision within a 60' range.
 Furthermore, their stealth allows them to have only a 10% chance of being detected when in the forest, or a 30% chance in other terrain.
 Their natural claws give unarmed melee attacks 1d4 damage, which may be lethal.